 - Mold or mildew problems

-It should be clear by now that purchasing a home as-is can be a serious risk.
+It should be clear that purchasing a home as-is can be a serious risk.
 But if you take the right precautions, you can lessen that risk.

 How can you protect yourself?How can you protect yourself?

-The best protection you can give yourself in purchasing an as-is property is by insisting on a home inspection contingency.
-If the seller refuses to allow this, then that is a good reason to suspect they know something is wrong.
-Getting an inspection will let you see what they mean by “as-is.”
+You can give yourself the best protection in purchasing an as-is property by insisting on a home inspection contingency.
+If the seller refuses to allow this, that is a good reason to suspect they know something is wrong.
+An inspection will let you see what they mean by “as-is.”
 It could turn out that everything is in good shape, and the seller wants to forgo any lengthy, drawn-out negotiations.
 They want you to see it for what it is and make an offer based on that.

-If problems encountered, then so long as you have the inspection contingency in place, you will be able to exit the deal and get your down payment back.
+If problems are encountered, you can exit the deal and get your down payment back so long as you have the inspection contingency.
 Even if you’re willing to purchase a property that requires repairs, you may run into trouble if you need financing.
 Mortgage lenders typically require hazard insurance to ensure against the collateral.
-If there are significant defects in the property such as roofing or electrical, then the insurance company may not approve the loan.
+The insurance company may not approve the loan if the property has significant defects, such as roofing or electrical.
 Properties in need of extensive repairs are usually only dealt with by all-cash buyers.

 When representedWhen represented

-Provided that a buyer’s agent represents you, it’s still possible to renegotiate the contract if issues found.
-For example, you, the buyer, have been allowed full due-diligence after the signing of the deal.
-The inspection later finds termite damage, which the seller was not previously aware of.
+Provided that a buyer’s agent represents you, it’s still possible to renegotiate the contract if issues are found.
+For example, you, the buyer, have been allowed full due diligence after signing the deal.
+The inspection later found termite damage, which the seller was unaware of.
 Now that they know this, they will be obliged to disclose it to any future buyer fully.
-In this scenario, it would make more sense to negotiate with you as you’ve already shown that you’re a serious buyer.
+Negotiating with you in this scenario would make more sense as you’ve already shown you’re a serious buyer.

 Final thoughtsFinal thoughts

-Buying an as-is home presents risks, but these can be mitigated with the right precautions.
-The foremost one is to have an inspection contingency clause included in the contract.
-Next will be having an experienced real estate agent by your side who can advise and negotiate on your behalf.
-Make sure you know what you’re getting and what you’re entirely prepared to do what repairs are needed once you become the owner.
+Buying an as-is home presents risks, but you can mitigate these with the proper precautions.
+The foremost one is to have an inspection contingency clause in the contract.
+Next will have an experienced real estate listing agent who can advise and negotiate on your behalf.
+Ensure you know what you’re getting and that you’re entirely prepared to do what repairs are needed once you become the owner.